Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Fighting Irish have covered the spread twice this season when favored by 3.5 points or more (in four chances).

-- Notre Dame's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Notre Dame's games this year have hit the over four times in seven opportunities (57.1%).

-- Notre Dame is 3-2 against the spread and 5-0 overall in games when it scores more than 28.9 points.
+- Notre Dame is 3-2 against the spread and 5-0 overall in games when it records more than 28.9 points.

-- Notre Dame is 2-2 against the spread and 4-0 overall when the team churns out more than 379.0 yards.
+- Notre Dame is 2-2 against the spread and 4-0 overall when the team piles up more than 379 yards.

-- This year, the Fighting Irish have turned the ball over 11 times, one more than the Tar Heels' takeaways (10).
+- The Fighting Irish have turned the ball over 11 times this season, one more turnover than the Tar Heels have forced (10).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.